Salto di Quirra

-Salto di Quirra is a restricted weapons testing range and rocket launching site near Perdasdefogu on Sardinia.

-It is the largest military range in Italy, composed of 12000 hectares of land owned by the Italian Ministry of Defence and one of the largest in operation within the European Union.
+Salto di Quirra is a restricted weapons testing range and rocket launch site near Perdasdefogu on the island of Sardinia.
+It is the largest military range in Italy, composed of 12,000 hectares of land owned by the Italian Ministry of Defence and one of the largest in operation within the European Union.
 Birth defects and cancer in the area have been blamed on weaponry used at the site.

 Sardinia hosts about 60% of Italian military ranges and together with Friuli-Venezia Giulia is one of the most militarized regions of Italy.

 Salto di Quirra primarily launches military rockets, but civilian rockets, such as the Skylark, have occasionally been launched for the study of the upper atmosphere.

-The Salto di Quirra range is located close to the town of Perdasdefogu in a mountainous zone at the south-east of Sardinia.
+The Salto di Quirra range is located close to the town of Perdasdefogu in a mountainous zone at the southeast of Sardinia.
 It is an inter-arm range, currently placed under the authority of the Italian Air Force.
 Its main activity deals with the tests of various types of missiles used or built by Italy, or in collaboration.

-This base was used, at the beginning of the 1960s, for the first sounding rockets launches carried out by the CRA (Centro Ricerche Aerospaziali) in co-operation with the Italian Air Force and NASA.
-Three campaigns of Nike Asp and Nike Cajun launches took place, in 1961 and 1963.
+At the beginning of the 1960s, this base was used for the first sounding rocket launches carried out by the CRA (Centro Ricerche Aerospaziali) in cooperation with the Italian Air Force and NASA.
+Three campaigns of Nike-Asp and Nike-Cajun launches took place in 1961 and 1963.

-From 1964 and until 1972, it was used for the ESRO sounding rockets program using especially Skylark and Centaure rockets, but also Belier and Zenit During this period, some sounding rockets were also launched on behalf of Switzerland and Germany.
+From 1964 and until 1972, it was used for the ESRO's sounding rocket program using especially Skylark and Centaure rockets, but also Bélier and Zenit-C. During this period, some sounding rockets were also launched on behalf of Switzerland and Germany.

 After 1972, the Salto di Quirra activities in the field of rocketry were limited to national programs.
 Three Alfa experimental vehicles were launched successfully in 1973-75.
-A test of San Marco Scout rocket, in 1992, was less successful.
+A test of the San Marco scout rocket, in 1992, was less successful.